Ze-Q/Software-Validation-Team-12/README.md

 You can either access them directly by calling `aspect.getMessageViews()` to retrieve the list.
 Or, you can request the message view for a specific operation by calling `RAMModelUtil.getMessageViewFor(Aspect, Operation)`.

+#### Calling a controller

+Use the `ca.mcgill.sel.ram.controller.ram.ControllerFactory` class to get the singleton instance of a controller.

 #### Initializing the GUI

 In addition to the initializing code provided above, the following is required to run the GUI of TouchCORE.